the-isf-academy/new-making-with-code/content/cs10/unit00/project_frontend/_index.md

 ### [Success Claims]

 Successful computer scientists should be able to make the following claims:
-- I can thoughtfully plan and manage a computer science project
+- I can thoughtfully plan a computer science project
-    - I can consider the components of my project before coding
+    - I can consider how to implement my client
+    - I can sketch wireframes to plan my GUI that consider user interaction
-    - I can choose a project of appropriate scale for the time allowed
+    - I can choose appropriate MVP features
 - I can develop my project iteratively over time
     - I can track the development of my project by successfully committing to Github a minimum of each class work day
-    - I can write descriptive commit messages that accurately describe the changes made
+    - I can write descriptive commit messages that accurately describe the changes made and state next steps
     - I can systematically break down my project into smaller chunks, priortizing the MVP
-- I can write code with readability in mind
+- I can create a client with my chosen API
+  - I can create a requests interface that makes get/post requests
+  - I can appropriately parse the JSON response
-  - I can write code another computer scientist could easily understand
+  - I can provide relevant error messages
-  - I can keep all input/output in the view, all API calls in the requests interface, and user logic in the client
-  - I can use descriptive names for variables, methods, data_structures, etc.
+  - I can use descriptive names for methods, parameters, variables, etc.
   - I can write descriptive comments
-  - I can include a README that describes my project
-- I can write a frontend with user interaction in mind
+- I can create a GUI with user interaction in mind
   - I can write an easy to use client with clear instructions and appropriate formatting
-  - I can ensure users are able to interact with the client as it is intended
-  - I can provide appropriate error messaging to the user if a user error occurs
-- I can successfully use my chosen API
+  - I can use descriptive names for properties, methods, parameters, variables, etc.
-  - I can create a requests interface that makes get/post requests
-  - I can prevent unsuccessful API calls from crashing the client
+  - I can write descriptive comments

 *Keep these success claims in mind when coding your project and assessing yourself.*